 - Warranty of at least 10 years

-- Organic versus all-natural latex versus natural/synthetic blended
+- Organic vs all-natural latex versus natural/synthetic blended

 - Desired level of firmness

-- Latex processed by Dunlop versus Talalay method
+- Latex processed by Dunlop vs Talalay method

 Now that you have identified the must-have features versus those which come down to your personal preference, mattress shopping will be easier and more pleasurable for you.

-Remember that the ultimate aim of shopping for a latex mattress is to ensure your comfort.
-So enjoy seeking out the perfect mattress!
+Remember that the aim of shopping for a latex mattress is to ensure your utmost comfort.
+So, enjoy the process of seeking out your perfect mattress!